Artist/Designer: Theis Doolittle Associates, architects; Water’s Edge Aquatic Design, engineering

 The beautiful Laura Conyers Smith Rose Garden at Loose Park has been adorned with a water feature since the 1930s.

 The original design for a “municipal rose garden” by landscape architect, S. Herbert Hare included a small lily pool in the center of the garden.
 The pond was dedicated in 1936.
 A sculpture, “Spirit of the Rose Garden”, was placed in the pool with gentle sprays of water at her feet in 1939.
-Her sculptor, Walter Rosenbauer, was also an instructor at the Kansas City Art Institute.
+Her sculptor, Walter Wallace Rosenbauer, was an instructor at the Kansas City Art Institute.
 “Spirit” remained there until the early 1950s.

 In the late 1970s a modernistic-style fountain was donated in memory of Florence L. Nelson by the Oscar D. and Florence L. Nelson fund.
 The center water feature and the surrounding steel poles with their water sprays were meant to represent flowers and blossoms.
 The fountain was dedicated in 1980 and remained there until 2001.